-- Technical: They relate to access-control requirements, transmission security, and audits.
-Some components are required, others just addressable.
+- Technical: This relates to access-control requirements, transmission security, and audits.
+Some components are required, while others are just addressable.
 In reality, addressable items comprise the best practices and should be implemented if at all possible.
 Transmission security refers to the encryption of PHI that’s shared on your network.
 It’s not required, but as with access-control requirements, it makes good sense.

-- Physical: They relate to access to your facility and device and media controls.
+- Physical: This relates to access to your facility, device, and media controls.
 Most of the physical safeguards are addressable under SR, but the implementation of them should be considered highly important.